am13830323sv/MATH-OPERATORS-IN-C-PLUS-PLUS/README.md

 # MATH-OPERATORS-IN-C-PLUS-PLUS

-This Program Is A Program For Sampling Math Operator In C++ Programming Language.
+This Program Is A Program For Learning Math Operator In C++ Programming Language.

 Run Step By Step :